 Tri-Co Philly Program Information, Application and Deadlines

 Current and rising sophomores, juniors and seniors in good academic standing are eligible to apply for this academic program.
-Students take the required core course and select one of two electives, with their other courses generally taken on campus.
+Students in the program select two of the program's three courses.
 The program can accommodate up to 21 program students and approximately 12 non-program students, who register for a single class.
 Students participating in the program receive priority in registering for these courses.